Crucial Skills®

 Behavior modification is rooted in behaviorism, a theory of psychology that suggests behavior is a product of conditioning alone and that it can be changed through stimulus and reinforcement.
 Think Pavlov’s dogs.
 The carrot and stick.
 Rewards and punishments.
 Levers and buttons.
 Determinism.
 Stripped of other psychological approaches, it appears to treat people as nothing more than rats in a maze.

 If your skeptics see your instruction as efforts in modifying behavior, it’s not hard to understand why they might think it manipulative.
-And given the culture in which we swim, it’s not hard to understand why they might see it that way.
-From app design and advertising to policymaking and propaganda, we all have a lifetime of exposure to tactics that would force or coerce compliance, purchase, or belief.
+That’s not to say behaviorism is inherently manipulative.
+Parents, teachers, and leaders everywhere ethically use rewards and punishments to influence behavior.
+It’s just to say that given the culture in which we swim, it’s not hard to understand why they might see your instruction that way.
+From app design and advertising to policymaking and propaganda, we all have a long history with tactics that would force or coerce compliance, purchase, or belief.
 We should anticipate skepticism.

 Manipulation implies a hidden or underhanded motive.
 Any time this occurs, it disregards the autonomy of the person or people being influenced.
 Crucial Influence coauthor David Maxfield defined it this way: if disclosing what you are doing and why makes the action less influential, then it is manipulative.